-Authority for the day-to-day management of Council's Investment Portfolio is to be delegated by the Chief Executive Officer to the Manager Finance, and to the Manager Financial Planning & Performance, in accordance with section 259 of the Local Government Act 2009, and subject to regular reviews with the Executive Director, Finance & Business and Chief Executive Officer.
+Authority for the day-to-day management of Council's Investment Portfolio is to be delegated by the Chief Executive Officer to the Executive Director, Finance & Business, the Manager Finance, and to the Financial Planning & Performance Manager, in accordance with section 259 of the Local Government Act 2009, and subject to regular reviews with the Executive Director, Finance & Business and Chief Executive Officer (refer also to Delegation No. 2).